magland/geniescript/README.md

 // system path/to/system/file.txt
 ```

-These files will be included in the system prompt for the GPT-4 model.
+These files will be included in the system prompt for the AI model.
+This is useful for providing additional context about your data format, analysis requirements, or processing parameters.